MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ---

-### Hypothesis 4: There is a seasonal variation in the types of litter found (e.g., more plastic in summer months)
-- **Alternative Hypothesis (H₁):** There is a seasonal variation in the types of litter found.
-- **Null Hypothesis (H₀):** There is no seasonal variation in the types of litter found across different months of the year.
-- **Rationale:**
-  Seasonal variations in weather, human activity, and maritime traffic could influence the types of litter found.
-- **EDA Approach:**
-  - Bar chart of total litter across months, then grouped into seasons
-  - Breakdown of litter categories by season
-- **Validation Method:**
-  - **ANOVA** test to check for significant seasonal variation

----

-### Hypothesis 5: Coastal areas with higher fishing activity have higher amounts of fishing-related debris (2012-2015)
+### Hypothesis 4: Coastal areas with higher fishing activity have higher amounts of fishing-related debris (2012-2015)
 - **Alternative Hypothesis (H₁):** Coastal areas with higher fishing activity have higher amounts of fishing-related debris.
 - **Null Hypothesis (H₀):** Coastal areas with higher fishing activity do not have higher amounts of fishing-related debris.
 - **Rationale:**